Toni-SM/skrl/docs/source/index.rst

 Agents
 ^^^^^^

 Definition of reinforcement learning algorithms that compute an optimal policy.
-The learning and optimization procedure is implemented in the class method _update.
-All agents inherit from one and only one :doc:`base class <modules/skrl.agents.base_class>` that defines a uniform interface and provides for common functionalities, but which are not tied to the implementation details of the algorithms
+All agents inherit from one and only one :doc:`base class <modules/skrl.agents.base_class>` (that defines a uniform interface and provides for common functionalities) but which is not tied to the implementation details of the algorithms

 * :doc:`DDPG <modules/skrl.agents.ddpg>` (Deep Deterministic Policy Gradient)
 * :doc:`TD3 <modules/skrl.agents.td3>` (Twin-Delayed DDPG)